 Several factors may put you more at risk for developing nodules.
 These include:

 - Sex.
-Women are significantly more likely to get rheumatoid arthritis than men.
+People who have a vagina are significantly more likely to get rheumatoid arthritis than people who have a penis.

 - Time.
-The longer someone has rheumatoid arthritis, the more likely they will develop nodules.
+The longer someone has rheumatoid arthritis, the more likely it is that they’ll eventually develop nodules.

 - Severity.
-Usually, the more severe a person’s rheumatoid arthritis, the more likely it is they will have nodules.
+Usually, the more severe a person’s rheumatoid arthritis, the more likely it is that they’ll have nodules.

 - Rheumatoid factor.
 People with higher levels of rheumatoid factor in their blood are also more likely to get nodules.
-Rheumatoid factor refers to proteins in the blood that are associated with autoimmune disorders, such as rheumatoid arthritis and Sjögren’s syndrome.
+Rheumatoid factor refers to proteins in the blood that are associated with autoimmune disorders, like rheumatoid arthritis and Sjögren’s disease.

 - Smoking.
 In addition to severe rheumatoid arthritis, smoking is another risk factor for rheumatoid nodules.